AndreGao08/Motion-Feat/README.md

-## Motion-Feat: Motion Blur-Aware Feature Description for Image Matching
+## Motion-Feat: Motion Blur-Aware Local Feature Description for Image Matching

 The code will be made upon acceptance!